TheTrio/MeetDark/README.md

 ## Customizibility

 You can customize the theme by clicking on the extension icon, and then on the settings icon next to the theme "Meet Dark".
+You can see what others users have done with our theme [here](https://github.com/TheTrio/MeetDark/blob/main/CommunityThemes/Themes.md)